 Although just recently gaining popularity, bone broth is an age old healing remedy and has been used for thousands of years in Ayurvedic medicine.
 The multitude of health benefits are various and extensive, making this nourishing tonic beneficial in many different disorders.

 For me and my petite Vata–Pitta body type, bone broth has been a great alternative for obtaining the essential animal-based vitamins and minerals without having to eat the meat itself.
-After being vegan for 4 years and vegetarian for another 4, I was left feeling depleted, diagnosed with anemia and had accumulated reoccurring cycle issues.
-I was eating a large amount of plant-based vitamins and minerals, but unfortunately this is not always as absorbable as animal-based iron (as well as other nutrients).
+After being vegan for 4 years and vegetarian for another 4, I was left feeling depleted, anemic, and was experiencing amenorrhea (lack of menstruation).
+I was eating a large amount of plant-based iron, B12, and other essential vitamins and minerals, but unfortunately these are not always as absorbable as animal-based nutrients.
 Bone broth is now a regular part of my daily diet.
-It has become a happy, healthy compromise that has left me with a stronger body, more energy and regular, healthy cycles.
+It has become a happy, healthy compromise that has left me with a stronger body, more energy, and regular, healthy cycles.